 Political Observer publishes papers that reflect on social sciences from any relevant discipline, provided they make an original academic contribution to the study of political science.
 Papers based on research that is primarily ‘instrumental’ (such as market research) or on research designed for the advocacy of a preconceived institutional position will not be accepted.
 This does not exclude applied research of high academic quality, particularly research that advances methodology.

 The Journal addresses itself to all those with a serious intellectual interest in how and why different agencies and agents attempt to work on the political science and values of individuals and societies.
-As an interdisciplinary and international Journal, it requires its contributors to write in a clear, readable style.
+As an interdisciplinary and international Journal, it requires its contributors to write in a clear and readable style.
 Some editions of the Journal are designed around particular themes, which may relate to a specific set of issues, a geographical region or a particular political practice.
 If you wish to propose a special issue on a particular theme, please contact the Editor.

 Peer Review Policy: